wblabio/wgact/src/readme.txt

 [//]: # fs_premium_only_begin
 * Tweak: Orders now get reported as soon as the order goes into status 'processing'
 [//]: # fs_premium_only_end
+* Tweak: Added one more tweak for LiteSpeed Cache users
 [//]: # fs_premium_only_begin
 * Fix: Fix GA UA eec checkout progress steps
 [//]: # fs_premium_only_end